 Stash¶

 Lightweight key-value configuration service for centralized config management.
 Store application settings, feature flags, and shared configuration with a simple HTTP API and web UI.
 A minimal alternative to Consul KV or etcd for microservices and containerized applications that need a straightforward way to manage configuration without complex infrastructure.
-Not a secrets vault - see Security Note.

 Quick Start¶